arungudelli/python.shiksha/content/en/tips/limiting-float-upto-2-places.md

 Python has a variety of Data Types which are used to specify the category of the value that can be stored inside a variable.

-Out of these numerous data types, *float* is a data type that hold both *decimals* and integers.
+Out of these numerous data types, `float` is a data type that hold both `decimals` and `integers`.

-Unless and until value assigned to a variable isn’t in the form of *decimals*, Python interprets it as an integer.
+Unless and until value assigned to a variable isn't in the form of `decimals`, Python interprets it as an `integer`.

-For converting Numerical strings and integers to floating-point numbers, we can take the help of the `float()` constructor.

-Examples of floating-point numbers:
+Examples of floating-point numbers in Python:

 ```python
 a= 13.5